API Clients

 - a reporting sync owned by the marketing or product team

 Team API clients are the safer default for automation because they are not deleted when the original creator leaves the team.
+Team clients have no site access until a team owner or admin adds explicit site grants.

 Create a Personal Token